comolo/contao-supertheme/README.md

 ## What is SuperTheme?
-SuperTheme is Contao 3 module to easily add assets to a page layout.
-SuperTheme supports scss, coffeescript and javascript files.
+SuperTheme is a Contao 3 module to easily add assets to a page layout. **SuperTheme automatically compiles your assets, combines them and adds them to your webpage.** Currently SCSS, CoffeeScript and Javascript are supported.

 ## Installation
 There are two ways to install this Contao plugin:
-*  **Contao extension catalog**: You can find the extension by the name "supertheme".
+*  **Contao extension catalog**: You can find this extension by the name "supertheme".
-*  **From Github**: Download the repository from github and merge the "system" folder into your Contao-installation.
+*  **From Github**: Download this github repository and merge the "system" folder into your Contao-installation.
 Don´t forget to update the database!

 ## Configuration